Language policies of Francoist Spain: The Spanish language

-In the first decade of Franco's rule, languages other than Castilian were "confined to private spaces".
+In the first decade of Franco's rule, languages other than Spanish were "confined to private spaces".

 In the regime's most radical discourse, languages other than Spanish were often considered "dialects" in the sense of speeches that were not developed enough to be "real languages".
 Basque was different enough that it could not be taken as a debased form of Spanish but was despised as a rural language of limited currency, unfit for modern discourse.
 This never happened at the academic level, though.

 All these policies became less strict and more permissive as time passed.
+Regional languages began to be used in festivals.

 Evolution

 The Press Law of Manuel Fraga Iribarne replaced the pre-publication censorship with after-the-fact punishments.

-Situation by areas
+Situation by area

+Language policies were imposed in regions across Spain.
 Most notably, several sporting organizations—including FC Barcelona and Athletic Bilbao, among others—were forced to change their names from the local language to Spanish.
-In fact, Atlético Madrid, itself with roots in Athletic Bilbao, received its current name as a result of Franco's language policies, in 1941.
+Additionally, the other languages of Spain were censored in print.